 So, some powerful reasons to use tick charts in your trading.
 And at this stage, you might be asking some questions such as…..

 - How do I know what tick speed to use for a particular instrument

 - How do I know when the tick speed has changed during the session

 All great questions and indeed ones you will find asked in trading forums around the world.
-Many traders simply guess at a tick speed, or ask their fellow traders for advice.
-Others suggest ‘magic’ numbers which have some mystical quality, and which are then passed on from one trader to another!
-Worse still, the same tick chart is then applied for the entire trading session in the same way as a time based chart, making the entire approach worthless.
+Many traders simply guess at a tick speed or ask their fellow traders for advice.
+Others suggest ‘magic’ numbers that have some mystical quality, and which are then passed on from one trader to another!
+Worse still, the same tick chart is then applied for the entire trading session in the same way as a time-based chart, making the entire approach worthless.

 The Quantum TickSpeedometer answers all these questions and more, putting the power of tick chart trading at your fingertips.
 You will be amazed and shocked at the variation in tick speeds from one market and instrument to another, which is why it is so powerful.
 As an example, the average tick speed for gold on a 5 minute chart might be a few hundred ticks, on the ES E-mini, this could be a few thousand.